Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 Supply Chain Relationships

 &lt;p&gt;This endpoint provides an overall map of public companies&#39; key customers and suppliers.
 The data offers a deeper look into a company&#39;s supply chain and how products are created.
-The data will help investors manage risk, limit exposure or generate alpha-generating ideas and trading insights.&lt;/p&gt;&lt;p&gt;We currently cover data for S&amp;P500 and Nasdaq 100 companies.&lt;/p&gt;
+The data will help investors manage risk, limit exposure or generate alpha-generating ideas and trading insights.&lt;/p&gt;

 ### Example